kriszyp/dbind/README.md

 	}
 	var productValue = bind(double).to([sourceValueA, sourceValueB]);

+# Validation

+With dbind, we can do more than bind data to elements, we can also bind simple data objects to validation layers to compose more sophisticated data models, that can then be bound to UI elements.
+To bind to a validator, first we create a validator, giving it a validation definition (based on JSON Schema), and then we bind it to a property or
+object:
+	require(['dbind/bind', 'dbind/Validator'], function(bind, Validator){
+		// create a validator and bind it to a property of myObject var myProperty = bind(new Validator({type:"number", maximum: 20, minimum: 10})). to(myObject, 'propertyName');
+		// now we can bind the validated property to an element bind(anInputElement).to(myProperty);

+And now when a user enters a value that is not a number or doesn't fall in the given range it will be rejected.

+The validator also gives us access to the error message so the UI can properly display information to the user on why the input is invalid:

+	bind(errorMessageElement).to(myProperty, 'error');

+Any time an error occurs in validation, the `errorMessageElement` will automatically be updated with error message.
+This makes it easy to build coherent, manageable validated forms.
+The validation layer is distinct from the UI layer, and they can easily be wired together for responsive validated forms and UIs.

 # dbind Interfaces

 dbind relies on several interfaces for connecting components.
 You can interact with these objects using the following API, or you can create your own implementations of the APIs.
 The bind() function returns bindable objects.
 Bindable objects have the follow method:

-* to(source) - This binds this object to the provided source object.
+* to(source, property?) - This binds this object to the provided source object.
 Any changes in the source object will be propagated to the bindable target object.
+If a property argument is provided, the target object will be bound to the property of the source object.
 We speak of changes coming from the source object as traveling *up* to the target.
 The target component may be UI component that can support editing, sending requested changes from the user *down* to the source.